Sit and listen closely.

-I once dated a girl for a few years in a rainy city, and we got along great.
+I once dated a girl for a few years in a Rainy City, and we got along great.
 We loved each other.
 This was the one, I thought sometimes.
 Other times I didn't.
 I loved her with the love that I knew back then.
 It was limited, I had a very negative outlook on life.
 Things happened that altered the course of both of our lives.
 We separated.
 I bought a bus.

 Since the Big Blue Bus has appeared in my life , I have seen an abundance of Love coming my way.
-All the smiles I see on peoples faces when they see the bus, the kindness of strangers (I consider everyone a friend I haven't met yet.) the natural beauty of America, the love I share with my family and friends.
+All the smiles I see on people's faces when they see the bus, the kindness of strangers (I consider everyone a friend I haven't met yet.)
+The natural beauty of America, the love I share with my family and friends.
 Bus Life has been really good to me, and I enjoy spreading the Skoolie Love.
 The more love I see and feel, I'm realizing I knew NOTHING of love back then.
 The more I also realize that she knew EVERYTHING of love back then.
 She is PURE LOVE.

 I woke up abruptly in the morning.
 Last night my mom and I parked the Bus along the street in front of a Church, near Long Beach, California.
-We slept well, although it was humid and cars drove right past us all night.
+We slept well, all though it was humid and cars drove right past us all night.
 What woke me up was a dream I had.
 In the dream I received a text message from Rainy City Girl (RCG), saying that she is with someone else and would prefer that I never even think about contacting her again.
-She was on my mind the entire day before, so it makes sense that my dreams, my subconscious, were influenced and made me dream of her.
+She was on my mind the entire day before, so it made sense that my dreams, my subconscious, were influenced and made me dream of her.
 I was in a funk.
 What does it mean?
 Get in touch, or forget her?
 It was time to have coffee and banana bread, time to hit the road!

-We drove off, first heading to the Arbor Road Church (separate blog to follow) in Long Beach, then headed over to the Santa Monica Pier.
+We drove off, first heading to the Arbor Road Church in Long Beach, then headed over to the Santa Monica Pier.
 Wow!
 Absolute wow!
 Santa Monica knows how to have fun!
 Exercise equipment (The ORIGINAL place of Muscle Beach) on the whitest sand, with some of the bluest water, AND a theme park on a pier!
 Roller coasters and all.
 My mom was blown away at all the musicians, the cute little shops, places to eat, it was all so positive and fun.